ST4NSB/opengl-models/README.md

 ## Keyboard Interaction

 - Arrow keys to move camera
-- Space to play animation
+- Space to play animation (falling apple)
 - Mouse LB/RB to move the sun on the X axis

 ## Preview